-Figure 3.1 shows the designated sites within a 15 km radius of the proposed Greenway.
-It is noted that the Boyne Coast and Estuary SAC was previously designated as a proposed Natural Heritage Area (pNHA); however, the ecological sensitivities of this national designation have been subsumed into the SAC designation as a European site, within the Natura 2000 network.
-On this basis, there are no additional nationally-designated conservation areas within the study area; all designations relating to ecological receptors are included within the European sites (SAC/SPA) listed above.
+Regarding national statutory designated sites for nature conservation, it is noted that the Boyne Coast and Estuary SAC was previously designated as a proposed Natural Heritage Area (pNHA).
+However, the ecological sensitivities of this national designation have been subsumed into the SAC designation as a European site within the Natura 2000 network.
+On this basis, there are no additional nationally designated conservation areas within the study area.
+As such, all designations relating to ecological receptors are included within the European sites (SAC/SPA) listed above.